BrentBaccala/NPDC/GNS3/README.md

 ## Setup

+1. gns3 is not in the standard Ubuntu distribution, but the gns3 team maintains an Ubuntu Personal Package Archive (PPA).
+   Also, I like to run the gns3 as system service as its own user.
+Network access also needs to be configured.
+   A script is provided to configure all of this.

-1. `install-gns3.sh` will install a new user 'gns3' that operates a gns3server and keeps all of the gns3 configuration and virtual drives (which can be quite large) in /home/gns3.
+   `install-gns3.sh` will install a new user 'gns3' that operates a gns3server and keeps all of the gns3 configuration and virtual drives (which can be quite large) in /home/gns3.
 A virtual network interface called 'veth' will also be created, suitable for use by gns3 cloud nodes, with the